Table of Contents

 The later a puppy is fed, the more likely he's going to defecate overnight.”

-And another no-brainer piece of advice: hold off keeping or putting food in the crate until you're confident that your dog can hold it in for long enough.
+Another no-brainer piece of advice: do not keep or put food in the crate until you're confident that your dog can hold it in for long enough.

 Especially if the kibble or treat has a history of not sitting well in your dog's tummy.